 All children are asked to write for a range of different purposes.
 Their written work includes creative writing, poetry, factual accounts and various methods of recording data.
 We encourage the children to be critical of their own work and they are taught to redraft and improve.
-All children are taught the Spelling, Punctuation and Grammar aspects of writing through their daily English lessons but also as a part of the wider curriculum.
+All children are taught the Spelling, Punctuation and Grammar aspects of writing through their daily English lessons but also as part of the wider curriculum.
 We use many fun games and learning activities to help children learn SPAG.

 Handwriting is also taught as a specific exercise encouraging children to develop a cursive style of writing.
-The children begin by learning how to form their letters ready for joining and then they are taught how to join up letters.
-Good presentation of work is encouraged and rewarded.
+The children begin by learning how to form their letters ready for joining called pre-cursive and then they are taught how to join up the letters to fully cursive script.
+Good presentation of work is encouraged throughout all year groups.